kodecocodes/flutter-sample-project/README.md

 ### Android assets

 On Android you need to add a splash screen and launch icon.
 To use the raywenderlich.com assets for these, replace the contents of your project's **android/app/src/main/res** folder with the contents of the **android_assets/res** folder in this repository.
 Then open **AndroidManifest.xml** in **android/app/src/main**.
-Locate and delete the `<meta-data>`:
+Locate and delete the `<meta-data>` subelement:

 ```
 <!-- Specifies an Android theme to apply to this Activity as soon as